 It was certainly there a decade or so later, when the General View of the Agriculture of the County of Sutherland, published in 1815 by John Henderson, noted that Strathtongue housed three families who paid £14 in annual rent and who had some sheep on about three acres of arable land.

-Strathtongue had grown a little over the subsequent two centuries but not by much.
-Behind it, I encountered Lochan Dubh (‘black tarn’), a small patch of open water with an unoriginal name.
+Beyond Strathtongue, I encountered Lochan Dubh (‘black tarn’), a small patch of open water with an extremely unoriginal name.

 There are literally hundreds of lochs and lochans dubh all over Scotland, named for the colour of their peaty beds.
 So many, in fact, that my immediate thought was ‘oh, that’s the first one of the day.’
 It wasn’t really much to look at.

 The road passed to the north of Lochan Dubh (you can glimpse it on the left in the photo above) before taking a wide southerly loop.

 There were several different tracks indicated on the 1st edition Ordnance Survey map (published 1878), which still show vaguely on the ground, one of which later became the A-road; interestingly, it wasn’t even the main one.